What is a Wireframe

 What is a branch in Git?

-A branch in Git is a pointer to a specific
+A branch in Git is a lightweight pointer to a specific commit.
+It enables isolated development and collaboration.
+The default branch is usually master.

 Read more